MyPyDavid/raman-fitting/README.md

 # raman-fitting
  A Python framework that performs a deconvolution on typical parts of interest on the spectrum of carbonaceous materials.
- The deconvolutions are done with models which are composed of collections of lineshapes or peaks that typically assigned to these spectra in scientific literature.
+ The deconvolutions are done with models which are composed of collections of lineshapes or peaks that are typically assigned to these spectra in scientific literature.